New Zealand Māori rugby league team: History

 A New Zealand Māori team first toured overseas in 1908 when they visited Australia.
 This tour was a success, and was followed by another tour to Australia in 1909 and to Great Britain in 1910.

 The first game of international rugby league on New Zealand soil was between the Māori and the touring Great Britain Lions of 1910.

 A separate body, the Māori Rugby League Board of Control, was formed in 1934 to administer the game in Māori communities.
 This governing body was later renamed the Aotearoa Māori Rugby League and in 1992 it was registered as an incorporated society.

 The Māori have had a wonderful record of beating international touring teams over the years.
-In 1983 they visited Britain and a side containing future Kiwis stars like Hugh McGahan, Dean Bell and Clayton Friend proved too strong for the amateur opposition they played.
+In 1983 they visited Britain and a side containing future Kiwi stars like Hugh McGahan, Dean Bell and Clayton Friend proved too strong for the amateur opposition they played.
 For many years, the Māori have competed in the Pacific Cup alongside other teams with a strong presence of New Zealand–based players—Samoa, Tonga and the Cook Islands, so they thought it was right they should have the opportunity to follow these teams to the World Cup.
 The invitation to the Māori to take part in the 2000 World Cup came about as a result of promises made to them by the defunct Super League International Board at the height of the Super League war that tore the game apart in the southern hemisphere.

 The Māori team has participated in the Pacific Cup (since 1974), Super League's 1997 Oceania Cup, Papua New Guinea 50th Anniversary (1998), 2000 World Cup, World Sevens Qualification (2003) and Pacific Rim (2004) competitions.

-The Maori competed against Indigenous Dreamtime team on 26 October 2008 as the curtain raiser to the first match of the 2008 World Cup.
+The Māori competed against Indigenous Dreamtime team on 26 October 2008 as the curtain raiser to the first match of the 2008 World Cup.
 The Māori team lost 34–26.

-In 2010, the Maori team played England at Mt.
+In 2010, the Māori team played England at Mt.
 Smart Stadium in Auckland before the 2010 Rugby League Four Nations in New Zealand.
-After trailing 18–0 at halftime, the Maori came back to draw the match at 18–all.
+After trailing 18–0 at halftime, the Māori came back to draw the match at 18–all.

 In October 2013, the side faced the touring Murri Rugby League Team in a two–game series.
-The Maori side, featuring NRL players Charlie Gubb, Sam Rapira and Bodene Thompson, won the first game 48–18 at Davies Park, Huntly.
-The second game was played at Puketawhero Park, Rotorua and was won by the Maori side, 32–16.
+The Māori side, featuring NRL players Charlie Gubb, Sam Rapira and Bodene Thompson, won the first game 48–18 at Davies Park, Huntly.
+The second game was played at Puketawhero Park, Rotorua and was won by the Māori side, 32–16.

-In October 2014, the team will travel to Australia to play against the Queensland Maori team at Owen Park, Southport and the Murri Rugby League Team at BMD Kougari Oval, Wynnum.
+In October 2014, the team travelled to Australia to play against the Queensland Māori team at Owen Park, Southport and the Murri Rugby League Team at BMD Kougari Oval, Wynnum.

-In 2018 they took part in the NRL Festival of Indigenous Rugby League held in Redfern Sydney against the First Nation Goannas, they were beat 22–16 in a thrilling finish.
+In 2018 they took part in the NRL Festival of Indigenous Rugby League held in Redfern Sydney against the First Nation Goannas, they were beaten 22–16 in a thrilling finish.